KeksiLabs/old-website/_posts/2016-12-08-using-css-flexbox-for-accessible-mobile-menus.md

 After I felt like a pro I started to think what I could do with this and stumbled into the menu of this site.
 I quite liked the desktop version but the mobile menu felt stupid.

+I have seen multiple sites using completely separate menus for mobile and desktop.
+Usually they are poorly structured too which means that those sites can't be used by screenreaders and are not really accessible.
+I wish those can now be avoided with flexbox.

 This was the starting point:

 **Keksi.io desktop menu:**